Umberto Bossi: Institutional experience

 Bossi began his institutional career in 1987 as the only senator of the Northern League, of which he was the leader.
-He was then given the nickname Senatur (pron. [sena'tu:r]), senator in Lombard, which stuck even when he was later elected as an MP in the Italian Chamber of Deputies.

-He was instrumental in the unexpected victory of Silvio Berlusconi's coalition in 1994, but he broke the alliance after just a few months, with the first Berlusconi cabinet collapsing before Christmas 1994.
+He was then given the nickname Senatur (/it/, 'senator' in Lombard), which stuck even when he was later elected as a deputy.
+He was instrumental in the unexpected victory of Silvio Berlusconi's coalition in the 1994 Italian general election but broke the alliance after just a few months, with the first Berlusconi government collapsing before Christmas 1994.

-Bossi agreed to return to an alliance with Berlusconi, which ultimately led to the (this time, easily predicted) 2001 electoral victory.

-He then served in Silvio Berlusconi's second cabinet as Reforms Minister.
-However, after suffering a stroke on 11 March 2004, which seriously impaired his speech, he quit on 19 July 2004 to take up a seat as a member of the European Parliament, where he registered an attendance of 9 per cent of the plenary sessions in his last mandate.
+Bossi agreed to return to an alliance with Berlusconi, which ultimately led to the expected victory in the 2001 Italian general election.
+He then served in the second Berlusconi government as Minister for Institutional Reforms and Devolution.
+After suffering a stroke on 11 March 2004, which seriously impaired his speech, he quit on 19 July 2004 to take up a seat as a member of the European Parliament (MEP), where he registered an attendance of 9 per cent of the plenary sessions in his last mandate.
 Bossi later slowly returned to active politics.

 Return to political activity

 On 11 January 2005, Bossi appeared on the political scene at the last house of the Lombard federalist politician Carlo Cattaneo at Lugano after 306 days from the accident.
-During that day, he met the Minister of Economy Giulio Tremonti (Forza Italia), with whom he constituted the political agreement called the "Alliance of the North" (Asse del Nord).
-He also met a representative of the Lega dei Ticinesi, a Swiss localist Movement led by the Luganese entrepreneur Giuliano Bignasca.
+During that day, he met the then Minister of Economy Giulio Tremonti of Forza Italia, with whom he constituted the political agreement called Asse del Nord (Alliance of the North).
+He also met a representative of the Lega dei Ticinesi (Ticino League), a Swiss localist movement led by the Luganese entrepreneur Giuliano Bignasca.
 During his speech, Bossi spoke against the "Europe of Masons".